greenelab/deep-review/sections/04_study.md

 Given the conflation between different CREs, the study of Li et al.
 [@doi:10.1101/041616] is particularly interesting.
-They used a feed-forward neural network to distinguish classes of CRES and activity states.
+They used a feed-forward neural network to distinguish classes of CREs and activity states.
 Active enhancers and promoters could be easily be distinguished, as could active and inactive elements.
 Perhaps unsurprisingly, it was difficult to distinguish between inactive enhancers and promoters.
 They also investigated the power of